GO FOR IT

 Initially, the practitioner will ask what you want to change and the problems you want to overcome.
 They will pay close attention to what you are saying, how you say it and tailor the session to your responses.

-Neuro-linguistic programming is often regarded as “a tool-kit for the mind”, because of this; NLP is used to improve all areas of a person’s life.
+Neuro-linguistic programming is often regarded as “a tool-kit for the mind”, because of this; this used to improve all areas of a person’s life.
 It is known to be particularly effective for improving the following situations:

 Anxiety and stress.